-- Induction stoves are still much more expensive than gas or electric ranges even though their price has come down considerably in the last twenty years.
-Portable units, however, cost less than $100 for a 1- or 2-burner model – and a portable unit might be perfect for a senior who lives in a small apartment.
+- Induction stoves have a steep price tag and are much more expensive than gas or electric ranges even though their price has come down considerably in the last twenty years.
+Portable units, however, cost less than $100 for a 1- or 2-burner model – and a portable induction cooktop might be perfect for a senior who lives in a small apartment.

-- If the electricity goes out, your parent can’t cook.
+- If the electricity goes out, electric induction cooktops won’t work.
 Of course, this also applies to electric stoves and gas ranges that have electric igniters.

 Do Induction Cooktops Use More Electricity?

-In a word, no. Induction stoves work by magnetic induction.
+In a word, no. Induction stoves work by electromagnetic induction.
 Basically, the cook top has electromagnetic coils that create a high frequency electric current (20 to 60 kilohertz).

 This current conducts a magnetic field directly into the cooking vessel.
-The metal in the pot acts to close the circuit, which is what generates the heat for cooking.
+The metal in the bottom of the pan acts to close the circuit, which is what generates the heat for cooking.

 In an assessment for the California Energy Commission, the Electric Power Research Institute found that induction cooking is very energy efficient.
 Part of the reason is that, “With this technology, up to 90% of the energy consumed is transferred to the food, compared to about 74% for traditional electric systems and 40% for gas.”

 These stoves heat up instantly, so they don’t waste energy preheating the pan.
-The U. S Department of Energy found that there is about a 12 percent energy savings when using an induction cook top versus a smooth top electrical stove.
+The U. S Department of Energy found that there is about a 12 percent energy savings when using an induction stovetop versus a smooth top electrical stove.